Governance and policies

 In fulfilling their roles, Governors adhere to Nolan’s Seven Principles of Public Life: selflessness, integrity, objectivity, accountability, openness, honesty and leadership.

-To contact the Chair of Governors, please write to us via the Clerk at:
+To contact the Chair of Local Governing Committee, please write to us via the Clerk at:

 Board of Governors

-Information on the role of the governing body, meeting dates and how to contact the Board of Governors.
+Information on the role of the Local Governing Committee, meeting dates and how to contact them.

 Policies and important documents